wradlib/wradlib-docs/source/dev_guide.rst

 Continuous Integration
 ----------------------
 We use Github Actions for Continuous Integration (CI).
-CI means, in our case, that each commit pushed to :math:`\omega radlib`'s main repository will trigger different test suites on the CI service.
+CI means, in our case, that each commit pushed to :math:`\omega radlib`'s main repository as well as within each Pull request will trigger different test suites on the CI service.
 If all tests pass successfully, a new documentation will be built on https://readthedocs.org and published on https://docs.wradlib.org.
 In case a new release tag is associated with a commit, a new release will be distributed via `PyPI <https://pypi.org/project/wradlib/>`_.